E006 - How your voice can bring you confidence and joy

 Hi loves,

-This blog was shot in my bungalow in Thailand - I'm here for 2 weeks running workshops, private sessions and sharing music.
+This blog was shot in a bungalow in Thailand, where I'm running workshops and private sessions and sharing music over two weeks.

 "I can heal my social engagement system, I can feel safe in front of and around a lot of people."

-So here's the thing, we have this amazing thing called our ventral vagal nervous system and it's said to be one of the most developed parts of our nervous system.
-One of the things that it regulates is our relationships with other people and our feelings of safety around other humans.
-It's an amazing set of nerves that descends out of the brain, visits our voice-box, has plenty of contact with our heart and then even more with our gut, tummy and abdomen.
+So here's the thing: we have this amazing thing called our ventral vagal nervous system, said to be one of the most developed parts of our nervous system.
+Among other things, it regulates our relationships with other people and our feelings of safety around other humans.
+It's an amazing set of nerves that descends out of the brain, visits our voice-box, has plenty of contact with our heart and then even more with our gut, tummy, and abdomen.

-So it's really important for regulating how we feel at any given moment but most specifically, for those of us who are standing up in front of a lot of people, either singing or dancing or speaking, or in social environments too.
+So it's plays a really important role in regulating how we feel at any given moment—and specifically for those of us who want to sing or dance or speak in front of a lot of people or in social environments.

-We start feeling a sense of locking up in the throat, potentially spreading into the chest and with a whole whirlwind in the tummy too.
+In such situations we may start to feel a sense of locking up in the throat, potentially spreading into the chest and delivering a whole whirlwind to the tummy too.

-The way out of this feeling is to begin to really free the voice and tone and soothe the ventral vagal nervous system; the social engagement nervous system.
+The way out of this feeling is to begin to free the voice and tone and soothe the ventral vagal nervous system—the social engagement nervous system.
 By bringing it back into health when we're around other humans, we can feel safe and comfortable and not under threat.

 Really we just sit in our skin.

-Another upside of this is even being able to pitch up on the internet and just be who you are.
-And obviously this is really important at work and in relationships and in your friendships, to just be able to be confident and comfortable in your own skin.
+Another upside of this is being able to pitch up on the internet and just be who you are.
+And it's obviously really important at work and in relationships and friendships, to be confident and comfortable in your own skin.

 "My voice brings me confidence and joy."

-So, for those us who have an ambivalent relationship with our voices, not quire sure, we love it sometimes, it's inconsistent.
+For those who have an ambivalent relationship with their voices, who are not quire sure—love it sometimes, other times not so much...
 It is possible to develop an enormous amount of confidence and joy in our voices.
-I think part of it, and one of the ways of doing it, is through learning to sing again.
-So really, learning how to free up the voice - I'll say it's like a pyramid.
-There may be three legs to this pot or pyramid, there are three points to this thing.
+One of the ways of doing it is through learning to sing again.
+Learning how to free up the voice is like a pyramid, with three legs to this pot or pyramid.

-On the one hand with the voice, we need to develop beautiful strength to be able to sing and speak with confidence, so we can really know that our voice is consistent.
-A second aspect, is to develop dexterity, so that it's fluid and knows how to move and is loose and free.
+First of all, we need to develop beautiful strength in the voice to sing and speak with confidence so that we can trust that our voice is consistent.
+A second aspect is to develop dexterity, so that it is fluid and knows how to move and is loose and free.
 And the third part is really undoing all of the tension in the voice.

 "My voice brings me confidence and joy."